dawidkotarba/interview_questions/java_ee_web.md

 - What are impliit objects in JSP?
 What we can use them for? (i.e. pageContext, out, request, response)
 - How filters work?
 How we can register them? (web.xml, @WebFilter annotation).
 What is the purpose?
 - What is a lifecycle of filters? (init -> doFilter -> destroy)

+## Security
+- What is a SQL injection and how to prevent that?
+- What is XSS (cross-site scripting) and how to prevent that?
+- How HTTPS works
+- HMAC, SHA, passwords and salt